 We’re committed to being an inclusive, accessible and engaging cultural attraction

 The Ontario Science Centre is committed to excellence in serving all visitors and staff, including those with disabilities.
 As an Agency of the Government of Ontario, we’re dedicated to the principles of the Accessibility for Ontarians with Disabilities Act, 2005 (AODA): dignity, independence, integration, and equal opportunity.
+We comply with all Ontario Public Service accessibility policies and are continuously improving accessibility for people with disabilities.

 Connecting with Us